GlenKPeterson/Paguro/README.md

 #Features

 * [Immutable collections](src/main/java/org/organicdesign/fp/collections) - type-safe generic versions of Clojure's arguably best immutable collection implementations on the JVM.
-* [Functional transformations](src/main/java/org/organicdesign/fp/xform/Transformable.java#L42) are a simplified immutable alternative to Java 8 Streams, wrapping checked exceptions and avoiding primitives.
-You can still use Java 8 streams if you want to.
+* [Functional transformations](src/main/java/org/organicdesign/fp/xform/Transformable.java#L42) are a simplified immutable alternative to Java 8 Streams, wrapping checked exceptions and avoiding primitives (you can still use Java 8 streams if you want to).
 * [Brief collection constructors](src/main/java/org/organicdesign/fp/StaticImports.java#L36) are like a tiny, type-safe data definition language:
   * `vec("one", "two", "three")` - an immutable vector/list of three strings
   * `set(3, 5, 7)` - an immutable set of three integers